RhinoDevel/soundpet/README.md

 # soundpet
-A tool to create music with rectangle waves of different frequencies, only.
+Create music with square waves, only.
 E.g. to mimic the sound of a Commodore PET/CBM computer of the early 1980's.